MLSDev/development-standards/platform/frontend/frontend.md

 ## Google Analytics & other third-party services

 Google Analytics:
-* Test account - dev@mlsdev.com (https://sites.google.com/a/mlsdev.com/articles/developer-s-area/akkaunty#TOC-Dick-Mountain-) - create app google analytics for staging and development servers.
+* Test account - dev@mlsdev.com (see on articles - accounts) - create app google analytics for staging and development servers.
 * Production account provided/created by/for client

 Yandex Metrika: